Sailing at the 2024 Summer Olympics: Events Selection Controversy

 Events were top of the agenda again with Kiteboarding, Windsurfing, Keelboats, Match Racing and Offshore Racing all looking for inclusion in the games.
 Sailing took the approach of introducing a number of new mixed events to reach gender balance while still showcasing as many disciplines of the sport as possible.
 The two person boats of the 470 and Nacra 17 and yet to be chosen Offshore were going to be mixed.
 In addition and more controversially the single person Kiteboards was going to be two person mixed gender event.

-However the IOC had concerns over Mixed Offshore, this was a bold format involving competition taking place over days something not done in Olympics before in any sport.
-France is very much the leading nation for short handed offshore sailing with the Solitaire du Figaro and Vendee Globe so were keen to have the event.
+However the IOC had concerns over Mixed Offshore, a format involving competition taking place over days, something not done in Olympics before in any sport.
+France were the leading nation for short handed offshore sailing with the Solitaire du Figaro and Vendee Globe so were keen to have the event.

 When the IOC put World Sailing events up for review rather than accepting their recommendation, they choose to carry on backing their initial choice stating "The Mixed Offshore Event was democratically selected by our members and remains our first-choice event for Paris 2024; we have made this clear to the IOC and will continue to do so."

 It then after direction that it was likely not to get it's choice took the unusual step of proposing alternative events should the IOC not endorse its recommendation.
 The IOC dropping the mixed offshore event allowed for kiteboarding to have a male and female competition rather than a combined event.